MicrosoftDocs/machine-learning-server-docs/microsoft-r/python-reference/revoscalepy/RxTextData.md

 ##### strip_zeros

-logical scalar.
+bool value.
 If True, if there are only zeros after the decimal point for a numeric, it will be written as an integer to a file.

 ##### quoted_delimiters

-logical scalar.
+bool value.
 If True, delimiters within quoted strings will be ignored.
 This requires a slower parsing process.
 Only applicable to use_fast_read is set to True; delimiters within quotes are always supported when use_fast_read is set to False.